jules2689/trudeau/trudeau/2020-04-18/post_news.md

 We are currently working with indigenous communities to ensure that they are prepared for emergency situations, including potential flooding.
 For example, indigenous servicescanada gave $2.1 million to the first nation of sesawhan to reduce the risks of COVID-19 and the risks of possible flooding in that community.
 This funding is based on the decision that they made to isolate away from COVID-19 in traditional hunting grounds.
-This spring, two hunt goose another traditional practises and this is a part of border health recommendations to strengthen physical distancing during the pandemic and the situation of circumstances are veryunfortunate.
+This spring, two hunt goose and other traditional practises and this is a part of border health recommendations to strengthen physical distancing during the pandemic and the situation of circumstances are veryunfortunate.
 That said, we're happy to support this initiative because when indigenous peoples return to the land, that is a very positive and healthy type of physical distancing for them and physical distancing is so important to prevent the spread of the virus.
 This new funding will help to purchase supplies, equipment, such as tents.
 We are supporting these communities throughout this difficult time and our crisis management team is constantly in touch with the first nation to plan emergency preparednessplans.